Last updated: 29/4/2020

 Whilst writing this I am only 6 weeks post excision surgery for stage III endo and I am recovering slowly but surely.
 I am sticking to a healthy diet and eating lots of fish, poultry, green vegetables, sweet potatoes, salads, fruits that I can eat (not citrus or berries… too acidic for me!).

-I have managed to cut down to a minimum intake of dairy, gluten, wheat and sugar, opting for almond milk and gluten and wheat free bread and cereals most of the time.
+I have managed to cut down to a minimum intake of dairy, gluten, wheat, and sugar, opting for almond milk and gluten and wheat free bread and cereals most of the time.

 I have completely excluded red meat and alcohol because those things don’t agree with me and make me sick, and I have reduced caffeine to a minimum of one shot of coffee a day!
-I also take my vitamins and my magnesium supplements for deficiencies that I have.
+I also take my vitamins and my magnesium supplements for the deficiencies that I have.

 I manage to get away with eating a little of what I fancy and don’t experience any major symptoms unless I overdo it… but I feel I do need to have some pleasures in life otherwise my stress levels start to creep up and I feel like even eating is a chore.